sobhanthakur/SonarQubeScanner/Readme.md

      * "-v /opt/sonarqube/data:/opt/sonarqube/data" : Creates a volume for sonarqube data which contains the analysis details.
 This volume helps to store these details in the host machine for persistency.
      * "-v /opt/sonarqube/extensions:/opt/sonarqube/extensions" : Creates a volume for sonarqube extensions that contains downloads and plugins and store these plugins persistently in the host machine.
+     * "-v /opt/sonarqube/logs:/opt/sonarqube/logs" : Creates a volume that contains logs for app, web, ComputeEngineServer and SearchServer, and stores in the host machine.
     * "-d" : Allows the container to run in the background.
     * "-p 9005:9000" : Set up port forward